polygl0ts/writeups/bjorn20/bjornos/README.md

 I'm sure the other categories would have been great fun too.
 Still, we got first blood on all 3 levels of this task and we are the only team who solved part 3, so I'm not disappointed.

+Thanks to Specter for feedback on this writeup.